SimplexCC/sell-docs/source/includes/reference/_receive-crypto.md

 The result of a crypto-check may be:

  * `"accept"` : you received the cryptocurrency, all your checks pass, and you wish to keep the cryptocurrency.
-This will become a settlement item between Simplex and you, based on the quote supplied and the actual amount received.

- * `"reject"` : you received the cryptocurrency but cannot complete the transaction for various reasons, which you specify.
+ * `"reject"` : you received the cryptocurrency but cannot keep it for various reasons, which you specify.
 For some reasons Simplex may have a "fix" (e.g. an expired quote can fixed by getting a new quote from you and getting the end-user's approval for the new quote), in which cases Simplex will send another `receive-crypto`.
 If Simplex does not have such a "fix" it will initiate a refund process (and ask you to `send-crypto`) and will subsequently cancel the transaction.

-Unless you reply with an explicit `"accept"` to a crypto-check no settlement items will be created, and naturally you may not liquidate the received cryptocurrency.
+Unless you reply with an explicit `"accept"` to a crypto-check no settlement items will be created, and naturally you may not keep/liquidate the received cryptocurrency.

 ## Synopsis ##